Below is the edited transcript of the video above:

 Tell us within the feedback:

-Do you are feeling impressed by this interview?
+- Do you’re feeling impressed by this interview?